 each Director Participant who has an executed deferral agreement in effect with the Employer for the applicable calendar year (or portion of the applicable calendar year), which deferral agreement shall be subject to any minimum and/or maximum deferral amounts provided in the table below.
 Dollar Amount % Amount Deferral Contributions Type of Compensation Min Min Max Max (Note: With respect to each type of Compensation, list the minimum and maximum dollar amounts or percentages as whole dollar amounts or whole number percentages.) (b) Matching and Employer Contributions: Matching Contributions.
 The Employer shall make a Matching Contribution on behalf of each Director Participant in an amount determined as described below: (2) Fixed Employer Contributions.
 The Employer shall make an Employer Contribution on behalf of each Director Participant in an amount determined as described below:

-The Employer shall make a Deferral Contribution in accordance with, and subject to, Section 4.01 on behalf of
+The Employer shall make a Deferral Contribution in accordance with, and subject to, Section 4.01 on behalf of time to time, in a writing, which is hereby incorporated herein.

 CONTRIBUTIONS ON BEHALF OF DIRECTORS

 (a) ☐ Director Deferral Contributions